 Example 6.
 A blue robot kicks the ball but the ball touches a red robot at midfield before leaving the field near the centre line.
-The ball is regarded as out by red and therefore is replaced on the throw-in line 1 meter closer to the yellow goal.
+The ball is regarded as out by red and therefore is replaced on the throw-in line 1 meter closer to the goal the red team is defending.